-I know it may sound pretty obvious but pregnancy taught me that there is nothing we have to do, there is nothing I HAVE to do.
-It taught me about humility.
-It is Life itself happening, something so wonderful and much bigger than myself, happening inside of me.
-Of course I can fight or flow with that, favor or hinder it but it is something that happens beyond my effort, my work, my intention … beyond myself.
+Pregnancy has taught me that we don’t have to do anything, and there is nothing I have to do.
+It has taught me about humility – life itself is happening inside of me, something so wonderful and much bigger than myself.
+Of course, I can fight against or flow with it, favor or hinder it, but it is something that happens beyond my effort, work, or intention – beyond myself.

-The funny thing about it was that my only goal was to be able to keep up with the practice.
-Practice every day, in any way, for any length of time.
-Even that I had to let go of.
-There were days of extreme heat and I could not put my head down.
-I had to let go also of the only thing I wanted.
-And learn, really learn to let go of goals, to be right here.
-To be here, present, now, feeling what is happening, without being subjected to anything, where it’s coming from, or where it goes.
+The funny thing was that my only goal was to keep up with the practice.
+Even that I had to let go of on days when extreme heat prevented me from putting my head down.
+I had to learn to let go of goals and be present in the moment, feeling what was happening without being subjected to anything.

-On Sunday 9 February Sara was born, with a natural birth at 1.30 pm.
-It was the most surreal, beautiful and loving experience of my life.
+On Sunday, February 9th, my daughter Sara was born through natural birth at 1:30 pm.
+It was the most surreal, beautiful, loving experience of my life.
 I had never been so present and never had to open and surrender as much as in that moment.
 Then, everything past found its place and I thanked.

 Part II →

 Photo in 8 months sirsasana: Juli Castro.